In this post, you’ll learn how to start an Amazon FBA private label business step by step.

 In the beginning, it doesn’t matter whether your reviews are organic or not.
 You just need some social proof for your product.

-So your first objective is to go out and gather 10 reviews as soon as you can.
+As a result, your first objective is to go out and gather 2-3 reviews as soon as you can.

 UPDATE: Amazon has banned all incentivized or heavily discounted reviews.
 As a result, you must gather your reviews organically.
 The best way to solicit reviews today is to make sales to real customers either via paid advertising, social media or through your own email list.You can easily build targeted email lists through giveaways and free plus shipping offers.

-You can also reach out to distant friends and have them buy from you as well.
+You can also reach out to distant friends (not connected on social) and have them buy from you and leave a review as well.

 Start Running Amazon Sponsored Ads

 Once you’ve gotten some reviews and you have your email autoresponders setup with Feedback Genius to solicit organic reviews automatically, the next step is to pay for Amazon sponsored ads

 Amazon sponsored ads are pay-per-click which means that you pay Amazon a fee whenever someone clicks on an ad.
 And they are awesome because everyone who visits Amazon has an intent to buy so the conversion rate is super high.